Sud-ana/opensource_physical_design/README.md

 <img src="Screenshot/placement_floor_plan.jpg">

 It's great to see the instance of the inverter introduced in the layout.
+Due to abuttment, the adjoining standard cells are all placed overlapping due to the power and ground rails overlapping.
+The layout is viewed using ```expand``` command in magic.
 <img src="Screenshot/Inverter_instance.jpg">